 Due to supply, they are available in limited quantities.
-Pre-order your 5lb box of organic wild blueberries through the add-ons page in your account.
-We will fill orders for blueberries as they are received.
+Order your 5lb box of organic wild blueberries through the add-ons page in your account.
+If you are a Tuesday customer please use this form We will fill orders for blueberries as they are received.

-- Order ASAP.
+- Order before noon on Sunday to receive that week.
 We will fill orders on a first-come, first-served basis.
 Your wild blueberries will arrive with your next scheduled fruit/vegetable box.

-- If multiple boxes are requested, we may need to reduce your order to fill other customers’ requests.
+- If multiple boxes are requested, we may need to reduce your order so that we may fulfill other customers’ requests.
 Given the short season, please be sure that you when you order this item, you select "One Time" as the frequency, and double check the quantity ordered.

 (Only available when in season)